Project

 The Pasteur Network (PN) plays a crucial role in the DURABLE project by enhancing capacity within the network through various training opportunities for its members.
 Here are some key initiatives led by the PN team:

-• Mid-term Fellowships: Launching in 2025, these fellowships will facilitate staff exchanges between DURABLE partner institutions, providing hands-on training opportunities.
+• Mid-term Fellowships: Launching in 2024, these fellowships facilitate staff exchanges between DURABLE partner institutions, providing hands-on training opportunities.

-• Research Management during Outbreaks: The first school, launched in May 2024 in collaboration with Charité – Universitätsmedizin Berlin, resulted in the creation of a Research Management Community.
+• Research Management during Outbreaks: The first school, launched in May 2024 in collaboration with Charité – Universitätsmedizin Berlin aimed to address key legal, regulatory, ethical, and other critical aspects needed to effectively support research during outbreak situations.

-• Bioinformatics for Outbreak: Scheduled for July 7-11, 2025, at Institut Pasteur, this course will focus on pathogen detection, outbreak tracing, phylodynamics, and pathogen evolution.
+• Bioinformatics for Outbreak: From July 7-11, 2025, at Institut Pasteur, this course focused on pathogen detection, outbreak tracing, phylodynamics, and pathogen evolution.